jaswa2007/kick/README.md

 # KICK - Coding Agent

-Kick is an simple coding agent that uses Google's Gemini AI to help with software engineering tasks.
+Kick is an simple coding agent that uses Google's Gemini.
 It can read, write, and run code.

 ## Features